roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

  - Retrospective determinism: assuming that because an event happens under some circumstance, that circumstance must have made the event inevitable.
  - Begging the question: assuming the conclusion and other forms of circular reasoning.
- - No true Scotsman: rendering a generalization true by excluding counterexamples.
+ - No true Scotsman: rendering a generalisation true by excluding counterexamples.
  - False analogy: an argument by analogy in which the analogy is poorly suited.
  - Cherry-picking: using individual cases or data that confirm a particular position, ignoring related data that may contradict the position.
- - Hasty generalization: justifying a broad conclusion on a small or unrepresentative sample.
+ - Hasty generalisation: justifying a broad conclusion on a small or unrepresentative sample.

 Importantly, it is itself unsound to put forward a review that "pins" one of the above phrases to a paper without clearly articulating the reasons for doing so.
 That would be an example of "begging the question".
 Reviewers must articulate